nordyjay/fin_research_agent/docs/apps/chat.md

 3. **Strict citation requirements** - Our prompt engineering forces the model to cite sources for every claim, this is likely the most ripe area for optimization as queries can be considerably optimized.

-## The "Retrieve More, Show Less" Strategy - Why Over-Retrieval Improves Quality
+## Why Over-Retrieval Improves Quality

 A counterintuitive finding: retrieving exactly what you need often gives worse results than retrieving too much and filtering.
 Here's why.